partho-dev/docker-K8s-EKS-ECS/K8S-Installation/k8s-prod-KOPS.md

+## Kubernetes & other distributions
-### Kubernetes has its own distributions.
+- Kubernetes has its own distributions.
 * Kubernnetes (Open source)
-Then managed services by different vendors, with some additional service wrapped around the Kubernetes.
+Then, there are other managed services offered by different vendors, with some additional service wrapped around the open sourced Kubernetes.
+- And they are
     * Openshift by RedHat
     * Rancher
     * Tanzu by Vmware